ibm-cloud-docs/Registry/container-registry-cli.md

 ## `ibmcloud cr retention-policy-list`
 {: #bx_cr_retention_policy_list}

 List the image retention policies for your account.
 Image retention policies retain the specified number of images for each repository within a namespace in {{site.data.keyword.registrylong_notm}}.
 All other images in the namespace are deleted.
-You can also see whether the option to retain all untagged images applies to the policy.
+You can also see whether the option to retain all untagged images applies to the policy, and whether a deletion threshold age is set.

 Where an image within a repository is referenced by multiple tags, that image is counted only once.
 Newest images are retained.
 Age is determined by when the image was created, not when it was pushed to the registry.
 {: tip}